-Age Friendly Communities for BAME residents during Covid-19Support for older residents from local BAME community who were feeling worried about going out in their community after lockdown
+Age Friendly Communities for BAME residents during Covid-19Support for older residents from the local BAME community who were worried about going out in their community after lockdown.

 Benefit of Health Networks

 Age-friendly networks in local communities ensure good practice and good ideas are circulated from one area to another, and that all areas promote the idea of an age-friendly city.
 Taking part in the network empowers each member of the community to have greater control in their own health care.

 Ardwick and Longsight neighbourhood

 Lack of social distancing was raised as a concern by older BAME residents in the neighbourhood.